rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CascadingArchivalSpec.md

   - Frequencies that are associated with this cascaded archival location.
 - archivalLocation: Target
   - Archival location for snapshot on target.
-- archivalLocationToClusterMapping: list of ArchivalLocationToClusterMappings
+- archivalLocationToClusterMapping: list of CascadingArchivalLocationToClusterMappings
-  - Mapping between archival location and Rubrik cluster.
+  - Mapping between the archival location and the Rubrik cluster.